Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 ### Installation

-To get started with using TypeScript Browser SDK, install the package in your project via NPM or script loader.
+To get started with using Browser SDK, install the package in your project via NPM or script loader.

 #### Install as Node package